John de Fressingfield: Return to England

-Despite many indications, especially his large-scale acquisition of lands, that he was planning to put down permanent roots in Ireland, he returned rather suddenly to England in 1308.
+Despite many indications, especially his large-scale acquisition of lands in that kingdom, that he was planning to put down permanent roots in Ireland, he returned rather suddenly to England in 1308.
 Possibly he was hoping that the favour he had enjoyed in the previous reign would continue under King Edward II, preferably in the form of a permanent seat on the English Bench.
 This did not materialise, but for a decade his career in England flourished.
 He was appointed the most senior of the three justices in eyre in the Channel Islands in 1309.
 He sat on several commissions of oyer and terminer, mainly in London, Norfolk and Suffolk, and was sent on diplomatic missions to Gascony and to the Papal Court at Avignon.
 The high point of his career was being sworn a member of the Privy Council of England in about 1311, although he apparently only served on the Council for two or three years.
 He was summoned to Parliament in 1312 and 1313.